Identify and Fix Common Linearization Issues

 If you close the Advisor tab for a given linearization, you can reopen it from the Plots and Results tab.

 In the Linear Analysis Workspace, select the linearized model you want to troubleshoot.
-Then, click View Diagnostics.
+Then, click View Advisor.
 This option is only available if you enabled the Linearization Advisor before linearizing the model.

 You can also create a